Contents

 How you photograph cheese depends on why you’re doing it.
 You might be showing it off in recipes, trying to sell it, or using it in magazines for different reasons.
 Each situation calls for its own tricks.

-If you’re taking pictures of cheese in food:
+If you’re taking pictures of cheese on food (like pizza for example):

 Cheese for Ads and Promos